Here’s a list of Filipino Bloggers in Korea. They will give you a glimpse of their experiences as a Filipino expat in Korea.

 In the beginning, all my posts are about the usual tourist spots located in Seoul.
 Since I’ve been there many times, I tried to take the roads less traveled by.
 My love for Korean Dramas made me go to the filming locations.
 Surprisingly, it became a big help to other Korean drama fans who are planning to visit Korea.
 My travel blog became their inspiration and guide in their fangirling activities.
 I’ve been here in Korea for almost two years and before I go, I want to feature some Filipino bloggers in Korea.

 PS.
 I swear, I’ll visit Korea every year to make some awesome K Drama itineraries!

 Miseol of Chili Sarang

 Miseol is originally from Davao City.
-She is happily married to a Korean boarder named Danny.
-She is currently a full-time homemaker enjoying new hobbies, embracing another culture, learning Korean language, and nurturing her passion for photography.
-Initially, her blog is created as a means to keep up with a broad range of her interests in food, photography, adventure and life itself.
-Her blog also provides insights of how-to’s and hands-on experiences in a multicultural marriage.
+She is happily married to a Korean named Danny.
+She is currently a full-time homemaker enjoying new hobbies, embracing another culture, learning the Korean language, and nurturing her passion for photography.
+Initially, her blog is created as a means to keep up with a broad range of her interests in food, photography, adventure, and life itself.
+Her blog also provides insights into how’s and hands-on experiences in a multicultural marriage.

 Wendy Flor of My Rocking Cradle

 “I am an expat wife here in Korea.
 I am a housewife.
 I take care of my husband and my children.
 When my husband is at work and my children are at school, I am busy with my volunteer work.
 I’m President of a Filipino organization called The 601 Habit – a very small group of Filipino women focused on showing our Philippine culture.
 I am also very active in my sons’ school (Dwight School Seoul) as an Executive Member of the Parents Association.
 Most of the time I go out with my friends exploring the nooks and alleys of Seoul.”